datacarpentry/python-ecology-lesson/setup.md

 ## Launch a Jupyter notebook

-After installing Anaconda or Miniconda (plus the workshop packages), launch a Jupyter notebook by typing this command from the terminal:
+After installing either Anaconda or Miniconda and the workshop packages, launch a Jupyter notebook by typing this command from the terminal:

 ```
 jupyter notebook